Last Updated on February 14, 2021 by Katie Barton

 Before & After of Removable Wallpaper

-Here’s a side by side of the before and after.
+Here’s a side-by-side of the before and after.

 This was a fast and easy project that really added a lot of interest to the room.
 I can’t wait to do another wall!